AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Results

 \subsection{Incremental SGNS and multi-seed variance}

 We trained an incremental (time-forward) SGNS with three seeds over 1750s$\rightarrow$1850s$\rightarrow$1900s (vector size 200, 3 epochs per bin), saving snapshots per bin.
 Drift means (std across seeds) are: \textit{justice} 0.40 (0.03) for 1750s--1850s, 0.50 (0.02) for 1750s--1900s; \textit{transportation} 0.14 (0.01) for 1750s--1850s; \textit{crime} 0.30 (0.01) for 1750s--1900s.
-Variance is low (std $\leq 0.03$) indicating seed robustness.
+Variance is low (std $\leq 0.03$) indicating seed robustness; this incremental model provides a simple dynamic baseline and preserves the main drift ordering for \textit{justice} and \textit{transportation}.